Category: Adoption Policies

 In many adoption processes, prospective adoptive parents are asked to agree in advance to comply with post-adoption reporting requirements.
 This is especially true for intercountry adoptions, as ma...

-Subtle yet steady, a culture war has been slowly brewing in the child advocacy world.
-It boasts no herald to announce its merits to the nation, and few outside its fields of battle could articulat...
+By Crystal Kupper Subtle yet steady, a culture war has been slowly brewing in the child advocacy world.
+It boasts no herald to announce its merits to the nation, and few outside its fields of battl...

 Each November, we recognize National Adoption Month as an opportunity to raise awareness and celebrate adoptive families and their children who have benefitted from both domestic and intercount...